 introducing, lauryn alvarez.

-Finding serenity through each paint stroke and capturing moments with her analog film camera, Lauryn Alvarez has explored a wide variety of art mediums throughout the years.
+Finding serenity through each paint stroke and capturing moments through the analog lens, Lauryn Alvarez has gotten her hands messy with a wide variety of art mediums throughout the years.
 Today, she is collaborating with signature lifestyle brands, as well as notable faces in the surf and skate industries.
 Through Lauryn’s own words, her work has taken her to heights she has never imagined.
 Even with this profound growth as an artist, Lauryn has continued to stick to her true vision, life ambitions, and self-worth.

 I feel like I’m spoiling too much.
 So with that being said, enjoy our picnic table talk along with stunning visuals down below in this edition of Unique Styles, Untold Stories.

 Welcome back to SEED, Lauryn!
 Our team has known you and your work for quite some time now.
 For those who don’t know too much, can you highlight what you do during your day-to-day?

 My name is Lauryn Alvarez, and I’m a painter and photographer.
 My day-to-day really depends.
 If I’m not shooting photos up in LA, I’m in my studio in Costa Mesa.
 It’s a great space.
 I share it with three other lovely gals, surrounding myself with and being inspired by creative individuals.
 It’s a nice little nook where I can keep my supplies and paintings.
 There’s just an energy about that spot.
 I’ve always wanted a studio space.
 Working from home as a painter was always hard, not getting distracted by chores or my cat.
 And so I was able to get a spot through my friends and it’s been great to have a spot to keep all of my mess.

 I also like having a nice work-life balance.
 On the side, I like going on hikes, going surfing, going on runs, and just chilling out at home.